wagdav/thewagner.net/content/2020-12-06-Blog-deployment-update.markdown

 This article is about the changes I made in this blog's deployment process during the last months.
-These include switching to Nix Flakes, adding more checks to the pipeline and moving from TravisCi to GitHub Actions.
+These include switching to Nix Flakes, adding more checks to the pipeline and moving from Travis CI to GitHub Actions.

 # Flakes

 Flakes are an experimental mechanism to package Nix expressions into composable entities.
-Flakes allow hermetic, reproducible evaluation of Nix projects and they define standard structure of Nix projects.
+Flakes define a standard structure of Nix projects for hermetic and reproducible evaluation.

 The blog is still built using Nix, but now the entry point is [flake.nix][flake.nix].
 The heart of this expression is a